ECAC Hockey: Ivy League Teams

 Six Ivy League universities with Division I ice hockey programs are members of ECAC Hockey.
-Those schools are: Harvard, Dartmouth, Cornell, Yale, Princeton, and Brown University.
+Those schools are: Harvard University, Dartmouth College, Cornell University, Yale University, Princeton University, and Brown University.
 Columbia University does not currently have a varsity intercollegiate ice hockey program.
 Penn supported an intercollegiate varsity hockey program in the past and was an ECAC Hockey member from 1966 to 1978 before the team was disbanded.
 The Ivy school that has the best record against other Ivy opponents in regular season ECAC games is crowned the Ivy League ice hockey champion.
 The Ivy League schools require their teams to play seasons that are about three weeks shorter than those of the other schools in the league.
 Thus, they enter the league schedule with fewer non-conference warm-up games.
 Harvard competes in the annual Beanpot Tournament.